Should the homeless be protected by hate crime law?

 It is our experience at Hodge Jones & Allen that the homeless are deprived of the very basic protection of having a home and are more likely to be targeted for being homeless and accordingly as a minimum we consider that offences against the homeless ought to be protected by hate crime law.

-In light of this vulnerability and victimisation of the homeless and our position that they ought to be protected by criminal law, we shall consider in our next blog whether the Vagrancy Act 1824, which makes homelessness in itself a criminal offence, needs to be repealed.
+Sadly, the review did not result in the homeless being afforded protection from hate crimes.
+The final report was published by the Law Commission in December 2021 and can be read here.
+In light of this vulnerability and victimisation of the homeless and our position that they ought to be protected by criminal law, please see our blog on why we consider that the Vagrancy Act 1824, which makes homelessness in itself a criminal offence, needs to be repealed.